 - Components are safe to handle – Does not involve any flame.
 Baking soda and citric acid are safe to handle.
 According to MSDSOnline, baking soda or sodium bicarbonate is typically non-irritating to intact skin.
 Citric acid, on the other hand, is a weak organic acid used widely as an acidifier, as a flavorings and chelating agent, according to Wikipedia.

-- Not enough sand to liberally cover the plastic cone to create a realistic volcano
+- Need more sand – Not enough sand to liberally cover the plastic cone to create a realistic volcano.

 - Instruction is wrong – The instruction about putting 13 oz of water into a 3.53 oz sand mix made it impossible to build a nice looking volcano.
 I should have just followed my intuition of filling the small plastic bag with a little bit of water, enough to just create a homogeneous mix of sand, clay and water that is close to play-doh material consistency.
 That way the sand, clay & water mix can stick on the plastic cone and won’t get washed away by the “lava” spewing out of the crater.